chrisallenmoore/jazz-svelte-tiptap-collab-editor/README.md

 ### Key Features Demonstrated

 - **Real-time Collaborative Editing**: Multiple users can edit the same document simultaneously
+- **Document Title Editing**: Collaborative title input that syncs across all users in real-time
 - **Rich Text Formatting**: Bold, italic, and strikethrough formatting with bubble menu
 - **Live Word Count**: Automatic word count updates as you type
 - **Jazz Schema Integration**: Using Jazz's CoMap and CoRichText for data modeling